Not all courses listed will necessarily be offered each year. All courses are three hours a week (3.00 credit hours).

 43-316.
 The European Renaissance

 This course explores the nature and terms of West Africa’s interaction with the Atlantic commercial system that materialized after European colonization of the Americas.
 It revolves around the birth, growth and demise of the Trans-Atlantic Slave Trade (1600s-1800s).
 The major themes cover the rationale and mechanics of this slave trade, and its impact on the African side of the Atlantic system.
 Students will be introduced to the general parameters of academic discourses on the Transatlantic Slave Trade and its legacy.
-(Prerequisite: Semester 4 standing or Permission of instructor.)
+(Prerequisite: 43-220 and at least Semester 4 standing or Permission of instructor)

 43-336.
 Becoming Visible: Women in European History

 An introduction to women’s status, roles and significance in European history, with emphasis on feminist ideologies and women’s movements from the eighteenth- through the mid-twentieth centuries.
 The geographic focus may vary from year to year.

 43-338.
 Emergence of Modern Europe: Europe from the 19th Century to the Present Day

 Selected aspects dealing with European development in the political, economic, social, diplomatic, and military fields.